How long does windshield replacement take?

 Urethane is the adhesive that holds the windshield in place.
 It cures over time as it reacts with humidity in the air.
 The "safe drive-away time" is the minimum cure time before the windshield can reliably support an airbag deployment or roof rollover.

-For most modern urethanes used by reputable shops in the KC metro, the safe drive-away time is 60 minutes at typical conditions (60-80°F, normal humidity).
-In cold weather (below 40°F) or very low humidity, cure time can stretch to 2-3 hours.
+For modern fast-cure urethanes used by reputable shops in the KC metro, the safe drive-away time is typically 30–60 minutes at typical conditions (60-80°F, normal humidity); standard-cure urethanes typically require 2–8 hours.
+In cold weather (below 40°F) or very low humidity, cure time stretches further — and because standard urethanes have a minimum application temperature around 40°F, shops use cold-rated fast-cure products in winter to keep drive-away near 1–2 hours.
 Your shop will tell you specifically — and they're held to the urethane manufacturer's spec.

 Total time from drop-off to drive-off: